jogarman/Born2beroot-Tutorial/README_EN.md

 ## 6- Crontab ⏰

-🧠 <b>Que es crontab? </b>Es un administrador de procesos en segundo plano.
-Los procesos indicados seran ejecutados en el momento que especifiques en el fichero crontab.
+🧠 <b>What is crontab?</b>It is a background process manager.
+The specified processes will be executed at the time you specify in the crontab file.

-Para tener correctamente crontab configurado debemos editar el fichero crontab con el siguiente comando ```sudo crontab -u root -e```.
+To properly configure crontab, we must edit the crontab file with the following command ```sudo crontab -u root -e```.

-En el fichero debemos añadir el siguiente comando para que el script se ejecute cada 10 minutos ```*/10 * * * * sh /ruta del script```.
+In the file, we must add the following command for the script to execute every 10 minutes ```*/10 * * * * sh /ruta del script```.

 <img width="798" alt="Captura de pantalla 2022-08-03 a las 4 40 18" src="https://user-images.githubusercontent.com/66915274/182512395-eaebabc2-5866-4ae3-966c-1a80818cde07.png">

-Funcionamiento de cada parametro de crontab:
+Operation of each crontab parameter:

-m ➤ Corresponde al minuto en que se va a ejecutar el script, el valor va de 0 a 59.
+m ➤ Corresponds to the minute at which the script will be executed, the value ranges from 0 to 59.

-h ➤ La hora exacta, se maneja el formato de 24 horas, los valores van de 0 a 23, siendo 0 las 12:00 de la medianoche. dom ➤ hace referencia al día del mes, por ejemplo se puede especificar 15 si se quiere ejecutar cada dia 15.
+h ➤ The exact hour, the 24-hour format is used, the values range from 0 to 23, with 0 being 12:00 midnight. dom ➤ refers to the day of the month, for example, you can specify 15 if you want to execute every day 15.

-dow ➤ Significa el día de la semana, puede ser numérico (0 a 7, donde 0 y 7 son domingo) o las 3 primeras letras del día en inglés: mon, tue, wed, thu, fri, sat, sun.
+dow ➤ means the day of the week, it can be numeric (0 to 7, where 0 and 7 are Sunday) or the first three letters of the day in English: mon, tue, wed, thu, fri, sat, sun.

-user ➤ Define el usuario que va a ejecutar el comando, puede ser root, u otro usuario diferente siempre y cuando tenga permisos de ejecución del script.
+user ➤ Defines the user who will execute the command, it can be root, or another user as long as it has permission to execute the script.

-command ➤ Refiere al comando o a la ruta absoluta del script a ejecutar.
+command ➤ Refers to the command or the absolute path of the script to be executed.

 ## 7- Signature.txt 📝

-Para obtener la firma lo primero que debemos hacer es apagar la máquina virtual ya que una vez la enciendas o modifiques algo la firma cambiará.
+To obtain the signature, the first thing we must do is shut down the virtual machine, since once you turn it on or modify something, the signature will change.

 <img width="834" alt="Captura de pantalla 2022-08-03 a las 4 47 32" src="https://user-images.githubusercontent.com/66915274/182513283-1cfc319f-982d-47cf-a596-8475d4c96616.png">

-El siguiente paso será ubicarnos en la ruta donde tengamos el .vdi de nuestra maquina virtual.
+The next step will be to locate ourselves in the path where we have the .vdi of our virtual machine.

 <img width="465" alt="Screen Shot 2022-08-03 at 4 57 37 AM" src="https://user-images.githubusercontent.com/66915274/182514499-f0ad5ba7-c0c2-493e-b0ae-9b79c970816e.png">

-Por último haremos ```shasum nombremaquina.vdi``` y esto nos dara la firma.
-El resultado de esta firma es lo que tendremos añadir a nuestro fichero signature.txt para posteriormente subir el fichero al repositorio de la intra.
-Muy importante no volver a abrir la maquina ya que se modificara la firma.
-Para las correcciones recuerda clonar la maquina ya que asi podras encenderla sin miedo a que cambie la firma.
+Finally, we will run ```shasum machinename.vdi``` and this will give us the signature.
+The result of this signature is what we will need to add to our signature.txt file and subsequently upload the file to the intra repository.
+It is very important not to reopen the machine since the signature will be modified.
+For corrections, remember to clone the machine so you can turn it on without fear of changing the signature.

-🧠 <b> Que es shasum❓</b> Es un comando que permite identificar la integridad de un fichero mediante la suma de comprobación del hash SHA-1 de un archivo.
+🧠 <b> What is shasum❓</b> It is a command that allows you to identify the integrity of a file using the SHA-1 hash check sum of a file.

 <img width="416" alt="Screen Shot 2022-08-03 at 4 58 48 AM" src="https://user-images.githubusercontent.com/66915274/182514627-f11026d0-de0d-447d-a2e4-31a3c1af0f35.png">